Derby Paulista: The Derby Paulista in the second half of the 20th century

+In the finals of the 1974 Campeonato Paulista, Palmeiras took revenge for the 1954 championship in a quite painful manner for the Corinthians' fans.
+The alvinegros had not won a Campeonato Paulista in 20 years, and were now comprising players like Rivellino, Vaguinho and Zé Maria, and also the overwhelming majority of the 120,522 fans that were at the Morumbi in the second leg.
+However, it was the alviverdes, coached by Osvaldo Brandão, who took the title.
+With a goal by Ronaldo, in the 69th minute, the Verdão won the derby and its 17th state title.
+At the end of the match, the supporters of Palmeiras at the stadium started chanting "It's 21", mocking their rivals for their 20 years streak without winning any trophy, which after those finals, extended to 21.

-In the 1979 Paulista Championship, Palmeiras was led by coach Telê Santana and was being named as the favorite for the title due to the good campaign in the first phase of the competition.
-A backstage maneuver by then-president of Corinthians, Vicente Matheus, played the semifinal that brought Derby to January 1980.
+In the 1979 Campeonato Paulista, Palmeiras was led by coach Telê Santana and were appointed as the favorites to win the championship, sp due to the good campaign in the first phase.
+A backstage maneuver by then-president of Corinthians, Vicente Matheus, changed the date of the Dérbi in the semifinal to January 1980.
 During the first phase of the championship, he used a right that ended up interrupting the championship for 4 months.
-The Corinthians president refused to play the match against Ponte Preta, in the first phase, as a double round was scheduled, and Matheus said that Corinthians would end up harmed in the income division (as happened in the years of 77 and 78, according to the regulation, in the classification criteria, the collection obtained by the clubs was also considered together with the score in the two previous rounds).
-In fact, the double round was not foreseen and the championship stopped, making the intervention maneuver a strategy to paralyze the championship and cool the biggest rival that was packed.
-Thus, without the same momentum as the end of 1979, Palmeiras conceded the 1-1 draw to the alvinegro of Parque São Jorge in the 40th minute of the second half in the first game.
-In the second match, played on January 30, a cinnamon goal by Biro-Biro, gave Corinthians victory and elimination alviverde, paving the way for the black and white team title in that competition.
+The Corinthians president refused to play the match against Ponte Preta, in the first phase, as a rodada dupla (double round) was scheduled, and Matheus said that Corinthians would end up harmed in the revenue division (as happened in 1977 and 1978, in which, according to the rules of the championship, the revenue obtained by the clubs was also considered alongside their points in the two previous rounds, in the classification criteria).
+In fact, there was no rodada dupla and the championship was paralyzed, making the intervention a strategy for Corinthians in order to cool down their rivals' momentum.
+It worked, as Palmeiras conceded a 1–1 draw to the alvinegros in the 85th minute of the first match.
+In the second leg, played on January 30, Biro-Biro scored the winning goal for Corinthians with his shin, thus eliminating Palmeiras and paving the way to Timão's title in that year.